Peter Boykin: Rallies and events

-In 2017 the organization Gays for Trump organized a "Make America Great Again Free Speech Rally" on the National Mall near the White House on Saturday, July 1, which 18 people attended.
+In 2017, the organization Gays for Trump organized a "Make America Great Again Free Speech Rally" on the National Mall near the White House on Saturday, July 1, which 18 people attended.
 Boykin blamed the low turnout on people celebrating the July 4 holiday weekend.

 Also in 2017, Boykin was the local coordinator for the Raleigh, North Carolina anti-sharia rally, one of a series organized nationally by ACT for America.
 Although exact counts were difficult to gauge, the fifty or so people gathered for the anti-sharia event were outnumbered by counter-protesters by a factor of five or six.

 In the same year, he was a featured speaker at the Mother of All Rallies in Washington, D.C.

-In 2018 Boykin held a second March 4 Trump rally at the Lincoln Memorial in Washington, D.C.
+In 2018, Boykin held a second March 4 Trump rally at the Lincoln Memorial in Washington, D.C.
 The Washington Blade reported that about 100 people showed up around noon to the rally at the Lincoln Memorial, but then only 25 stuck around to march towards the White House after that.

 He also makes regular appearances at his local Greensboro city hall to talk about various topics.

 In July 2019, Boykin gave a speech at the "Demand Free Speech" rally held by the far-right Proud Boys organization in Washington, D.C., where he asked the crowd whether they’d be willing to "lay down your digital lives" to fight for freedom.

 In July 2021, Boykin held an "American Pride Month" rally for the Peter Boykin For US Congress Campaign and The Triad Patriots in Graham, North Carolina, where he called for July to be honored as American Pride Month to honor All Americans.

-Alleged attack by Antifa and Black Lives Matter

-In 2017 Boykin claimed that he was attacked by Antifa protesters and a Black Lives Matter individual while covering the aftermath of the Unite the Right rally in Durham, North Carolina, and the vandalism and removal of the Confederate Soldiers Monument in Durham, North Carolina.
-However, no evidence exists to corroborate his claims.

 LGBT issues

 A self-proclaimed “proud gay Republican,” Boykin urged Americans to “get out of the bed and vote.”

-Boykin has publicly stated, “Straight, gay, bi, transgender, Democrat, liberal, Republican, conservative, Libertarian… I don’t care, I am your representative.”
+Boykin has publicly stated, “Straight, gay, bi, transgender, Democrat, liberal, Republican, conservative, Libertarian...
+I don't care, I am your representative.”

 In a 2018 interview in The Daily Beast, Boykin expressed support for President Trump's ban on transgender people serving in the United States military.

-The outlet LGBTQ Nation declared Boykin "dangerous to trans people,” a claim that Boykin has denied.
+The outlet LGBTQ Nation claimed Boykin was "dangerous to trans people,” a claim that Boykin has denied.

-In May 2021, Peter Boykin Founded Gay Conservatives of America.